imdhemy/laravel-in-app-purchases/README.md

 ### iii.2 App Store Password
 Request to the App Store requires the key `appstore_password` to be set.
 Your app’s shared secret, which is a hexadecimal string.

+## iiii.
+App Gallery Configurations
+The following set of configurations are specific to the App Gallery.

+### iiii.1 App Gallery App ID
+The `app_gallery_app_id` config key is your app ID, which you can get in AppGallery Connect -> Project Settings -> General information in section App information field App ID.

+### iiii.2 App Gallery App Key
+Request to the App Gallery requires OAuth 2.0 credentials, including the key `app_gallery_app_key`.
+Your app’s client secret, which is needed to get jwt.

+### iiii.3 App Gallery Public Key

+To verify the signature of server notifications, you need key `app_gallery_public_key`.
+The IAP request result will be signed by the private key of your app.
+This public key used to verify the signature with SHA256WithRSA.

 # Sell Products
 ## Google Products
  You can use the `\Imdhemy\Purchases\Facades\Product` facade to acknowledge or to get the receipt data from Google Play as follows: